divyamrit/p/README.md

-K.C.C
+#K.C.C

-Kashyap Chemistry Class
+##Kashyap Chemistry Class

-For teachers by a student.
+For the world of Chemistry .